 Settings Made Simple

+The camera setting below works best when photographing a single subject (a child, a pet, a still object) in a natural light setting (no flash).
 I want to share with you a setting that I use quite often and is a great place for you to start.
-Grab your camera, put it in manual mode and set each to following settings below (every camera is different, so if you don't know how to do this you will need to get your user manual out.
-If you've lost it I'm sure you can find the manual on the internet.
+Grab your camera, put it in manual mode and set each to the following settings below (every camera is different, so if you don't know how to do this you will need to get your user manual out.
+If you've lost it I'm sure you can find the manual on the internet).

 - Shutter Speed - 1/200